eschabell/brms-planner-workshop/README.md

 Business Resource Planner Workshop
 ==================================
-A project to get you started with the JBoss Business Resource Planner workshop as found here, this is the starting point for your lab work, see below.
+A project to get you started with the Business Resource Planner workshop as found here, this is the starting point for your lab work, see below.